pedromoraisf/hexagonal-architecture-distilled/src/usecases/readme.md

 ## Conceptual vision

-Following the idea of Ivar Jacobsom and later of Alistair Cockburn, Use Cases would be under the umbrella of Requirements Engineering and would be classifiers that define interactions between a system and more actors.
+Following the idea of Ivar Jacobson and later of Alistair Cockburn, Use Cases would be under the umbrella of Requirements Engineering and would be classifiers that define interactions between a system and more actors.

 Use Cases can be described as functionalities that a system must respect.
 The mold of your identity.